RedKenrok/go-nutt/README.md

 # nnut

-> Still very much a work in progress.
+> Still very much a work in progress, the documentation is severely outdated.

 A Go library that wraps [go.etcd.io/bbolt](https://github.com/etcd-io/bbolt/#readme) to provide enhanced embedded key-value storage capabilities.
 It adds a Write Ahead Log (WAL) to reduce write frequency and implements automatic encoding using [msgpack](github.com/vmihailenco/msgpack/#readme) and indexing.